Simply Business homepage

 Wisconsin Department of Safety and Professional Services 4822 Madison Yards Way Madison, WI 53705

-7. Renew your license every year.
+7. Renew your Wisconsin contractor license every year.

-Both license levels are good for one year and need to be renewed annually.
+Both license levels are effective for one year and need to be renewed annually.
 Each year you’ll go through a similar process as you did to apply by sending an application and supporting documents online or to the department via mail.
 There’s also an annual fee.

-If you still need to get general liability and worker’s comp insurance before you can apply, get a contractor's insurance quote to ensure you’re covered.
+If you still need to get general liability and workers’ comp insurance before you can apply, get a contractor's insurance quote to ensure you’re covered.

 Stephanie Knapp